UNC-Libraries/SCTS-Documentation/Style Guide.md

 - The collection of organizational records, audiovisual materials, and photographs documents the Southern Folk Cultural Revival Project, an organization based in Nashville, Tenn., and founded in 1966 by Bernice Johnson Reagon, an African American folklorist, singer, and civil rights activist, and Anne Romaine, a white folklorist and folk musician.
 The Southern Folk Cultural Revival Project (SFCRP) worked to present traditional musicians from African American and white cultures in performance together at a time when this was considered controversial.
 The SFCRP continued presenting musical performances throughout the South until the late 1980s, keeping close ties with the civil rights movement. -

 As seen in the examples above, we list ethnic and racial identities to describe creators and collectors in the abstract.
 Previously we only included ethnic and racial identities for underrepresented racial identities, such as African Americans or Indigenous people.
 Since August 2017, we have described the ethnic and racial identities of all creators and collectors so that whiteness is no longer the invisible norm.
 When applicable, we use “white” as an ethnic and racial identity in our abstract description so that whiteness is no longer the presumed default of the people represented in our collections.
-We also add ethnic and racial identities to groups and organizations if identity is relevant currently or historically to the group. [^3] Please consult the [Style Guide](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Style%20Guide.md) for a list of preferred terms of racial and ethnic identities.
+We also add ethnic and racial identities to groups and organizations if identity is relevant currently or historically to the group. [^3] Please consult [Racial and Ethnic Identities](#racial-and-ethnic-identities) below for a list of preferred terms.

 This descriptive element of identifying and characterizing creators and collectors focuses on race rather than any of the other aspects of identity such as gender, sexuality, religion, or physical ability.
 This focus was not meant to diminish any of these aspects of identity; rather, it is a recognition that racial identity is especially significant for the collections and context at UNC-Chapel Hill. [^4] To determine identity, we rely on self-identification; other information supplied to the repository by collection creators or sources; public records, press accounts, and secondary sources; and contextual information in the collection materials.
 Self-identification is favored above all else.
 Omissions of ethnic and racial identities in finding aids created or updated after August 2017 are an indication of insufficient information to make an educated guess or an individual's preference for identity information to be excluded from description.
 We strongly encourage researchers, the general public, our colleagues, and those described or the descendants of those described to please let us know when we have misidentified individuals or groups.